Jadakejan/MvcMovie/MvcMovie/Readme.txt

 	templates or layouts to generate the final HTML output that is sent to the user's browser.

+Observation:
+	Controllers encapsulate application logic, handling requests, data processing, and view rendering.Views, separate from controllers and models, present data to users in HTML format.
+This separation of concerns ensures maintainability and clarity in MVC architecture.
+.
+.
+.
+.
 2024-01-30
 2045
 Review : 7th and 8th Part (Add a Search and A new File)